 Just add your street address to get an estimate of the value of your house, and all others in your neighborhood.
 (Note: Does not serve all areas, and valuations are imperfect estimates only.)

 West Virginia Insurance exemptions

 Virtually all states protect life insurance proceeds in some manner or another.
 Some restrict it to proceeds paid to a dependent.
 Many states also protect the cash-value or loan-value of insurance policies.

 If a substantial amount of your assets are in life insurance, you may want to consult a professional to determine the extent to which those policies are exempt.

-Miscellaneous other exemptions
+Miscellaneous other exemptions for West Virginia